Ben-Edwards44/cmd-find/README.md

 # Usage

+## Normal command calls

-Run the `cmd-find` command followed by a description enclosed in single or double quotes to use the tool.
+Run the `cmd-find` command followed by a description enclosed in single or double quotes and the number of suggested commands.

+The tool should be used in the following way:

+    cmd-find [NUM OF SUGGESTED COMMANDS] [COMMAND DESCRIPTION]

 An example would look like this:

+    cmd-find 2 "change the current working directory"

+An example output of this command would look like this:

+    Best choice:
+    Command name: cd
+    Description: change the shell working directory
+    Enter 'help cd' to get more information

+    Other suggestions:
+    Command name: git-stash
+    Description: stash the changes in a dirty working directory away Enter 'man git-stash' to get more information

+## Alternative command calls

+Using single quotes or swapping the positions of the two arguments is also allowed:

+    cmd-find 'change the current working directory' 2

+If the number of suggested commands is not specified, its default value is 3.

+The following command would result in 3 suggested commands:

     cmd-find "change the current working directory"

-Using single quotes is also allowed:

-    cmd-find 'change the current working directory'

 # Help